BA372 — Free & Open Source Software (FOSS)

 - They often contain sophisticated APIs.

-- Default application/package contains only basic/minimum functionality.
+- Core/default application/package contains only basic/minimum functionality.

 - Users make extensions/plugins available to the community.